How to Clean a Shower Curtain : Easy Vinegar & Baking Soda Methods

 - Keeps your bathroom looking bright and hygienic.

-- Reduces allergy risks from mould spores in humid regions (QLD, NT, coastal NSW).
+- Reduces allergy risk from mould spores in humid regions (QLD, NT, coastal NSW).

 - Remove the curtain and place it in the washer with two towels.